intel/intel-inb-manageability/manageability-docker/README.md

 ```
 -v <your_directory>:/var/certs
 ```
-* Edit the thingsboard_conf_file file with your configuration
+* Edit the following file with your configuration: thingsboard_conf_file
 * Run the following command
 ```shell
  sudo ./run.sh